 You learn a lot from being alone.
 A LOT.

-Having spent nearly an entire year somewhere between housebound and having limited mobility due to a reoccurring leg injury, and while I continue to write this, I am still mostly housebound due to having surgery only yesterday, I can share my thoughts with the reality of isolation still raw and fresh.
+Having spent nearly an entire year somewhere between housebound and having extremely limited mobility due to a reoccurring leg injury (on top of pre-existing physical disability), and while I continue to write this, I am still housebound due to having surgery only yesterday, I can share my thoughts with the reality of isolation still raw and fresh.

-Now, to clarify, I am an independent person.
-I live alone, and I have no issue with spending time in my own company.
+Now, to clarify, I live alone, and I have no issue with spending time in my own company.
 But I have never been in the situation whereby I am alone for significant periods of time against my own choice.
-I have never had the choice of being in someone’s company removed, nor have I ever been in the situation where I did not have the freedom to change my situation if I so wished.
+I have never had the choice of being in someone’s company totally removed, nor have I ever been in the situation where I did not have the freedom to change my situation even a fraction, if I so wished.

-Having these freedoms removed has been a huge learning experience, and not an easy one.
+Having these freedoms totally removed has been a huge learning experience, and not an easy one.

 Now, to clarify, yes – I have friends, loved ones, and those dear to me.
 And these people have helped me get through my darkest days.
 They have brushed my bed-hair as I lay crying.
 They have got me drunk.
 They have taken me out, they have been present for me, they made me laugh when I hadn’t spoken for days.
 But they cannot be around me 24/7.
 And, yes – the cliché of people disappearing from your life when things are tough is indeed true.
-The past year has been a very good vetting service to discover who I am truly loved by, and who just hung around during the convenient fair-weather times of an evening at Wetherspoons.
+The past year has been a very good vetting service to discover who I am truly loved by, and who just hung around during the convenient fair-weather times.

 I have heard now too many times “I’ll be there for you”, when in fact it was an empty assurance.
 I have been let down, disappointed by, and been forgotten by people whom I cared for, or whom I thought cared for me.

-When whole seasons of the year come and go, when your local bus route changes and you don’t even know, and when you forget what it is like to walk in the park with sunshine on your shoulders, there’s a feeling for that which I have never had before.
+When whole seasons of the year come and go, and when you forget what it is like to sit in the park with sunshine on your shoulders, there’s a feeling for that which I have never had before.
 It’s combination between feeling like your life is a dream, and having your chest fill with hot pins of desperation which prick you as you breath in from the frustration of it all.

 Think of the scene in Aliens where Ripley and Newt are stuck in the Med Bay with the face-huggers.
 Ripley is banging on the bulletproof glass, screaming inside the room for help, but from the outside, she is silent.
 Frantic, but silent.
 That’s how it felt on the difficult days.
 You feel powerless.